jeff-hykin/grug_test_py/README.md

 # What is this?

-Simple automated tests; for lazy devs who don't have time to test.
+Simple automated tests; for [grug](https://grugbrain.dev/) devs like me who don't have time to test.

 # How do I use this?